Roter Frontkämpferbund: "Protection and Security"

-A large part of the RFB activities were directed at supporting the political propaganda work of the KPD, the Rote Hilfe (Red Help), and other "proletarian" organizations such as workers unions.
+A large part of the RFB activities were directed at supporting the political propaganda work of the KPD, the Rote Hilfe (Red Help), and other proletarian organizations such as workers unions.
 In most cases they provided security services for the various events but also participated in active agitation.
-Hardened by their harsh work and living conditions, the RFB men engaged in acts of violence against the police and the political rivals who tried to disrupt rallies.
+The RFB engaged in acts of violence against the police which tried to enforce various bans and their political rivals who tried to illegally disrupt their rallies.

 Numerous events ended in mass brawls between the police and the RFB, leaving injured on both sides and in some cases dead.

 Arrested RFB members could depend on the Rote Hilfe for legal support and also, in case of sentencing to prison, for financial support of their families while they were unable to work.

-Until the RFB was banned, its rivalry with hostile organizations such as the SA, the Stahlhelm, and the Reichsbanner grew constantly and violence intensified.
+Until the RFB was banned, its rivalry with the other paramilitarys such as the Nazi SA, the conservative Stahlhelm, and the republican Reichsbanner grew constantly and violence intensified.
 Since the strategy of the SA was to fight and provoke, violent encounters between the RFB and SA soon became a part of everyday life.
 The SA achieved some strength in working-class districts, although these areas supported either the SPD or the KPD but not the "brown" Nazi Party the SA stood for.

 The RFB members also fought to stop landlords from evicting tenants.

 "Social Justice and Peace"

 Its statutes defined the RFB as anti-militarist, and therefore it opposed German re-armament.
-For instance, the RFB and other organizations protested against the spending of billions of Reichsmarks on "pocket battleships", and demanded the money go instead to relieve poverty.
+For instance, the RFB along other organizations like the SPD protested against the spending of billions of Reichsmarks on "pocket battleships", and demanded the money go instead to relieve poverty.

 Most RFB public actions were directed against the Weimar government and its involvement with powerful German industrialists.
-The RFB demanded the preservation of peace and denounced plans for a new war.
+The RFB demanded the preservation of peace and denounced perceived plans for a new war.
 Most of the RFB also supported the KPD's program of Soviet-style Communism.
 The RFB therefore was soon considered an "enemy of the state", leading to several temporary bans of its announced parades and meetings.

 Other RFB events included propaganda marches in rural areas to get poor farmers and agricultural workers to join their cause.